When Should I Take a Pregnancy Test?

 We understand.
 At First Care, we have met with thousands of women who have thought their future dreams were shattered too.
 But, hold on.
 Take a breath.
 Pause.
 Give yourself time to process.

-Take a minute to read stories from other women who have been through what you’re experiencing, like Emilie, Maddie, Bailey, Jessie, Ellen, or Lydia.
+Take a minute to read stories from other women who have been through what you’re experiencing, like Emilie, Ashley, Bailey, Jessie, or Lydia.

 Find hope in their stories and know that on the other side of this, you will achieve and accomplish dreams, maybe even some new ones you don’t yet have!